 Inside: make people smile from the get-go, have a social call-to-action, include free extra surprises (a knapsack that wraps the sheets and an eye mask), put funny copy all over the place, and add a donation bag that people could use to donate their now-defunct cotton sheets (sheets & blankets are the #2-most-requested item at shelters behind socks).

-🌱 How To Grow Your Digital Product Sales Business
+🌱 How To Grow Your Sell Digital Products

 Consider Selling On Amazon

 In addition to selling your products directly on your site, you may want to consider selling on Amazon to reach a wider audience and attract new customers.